Alejogb1/job-board/blog-data/why-am-i-getting-a-valueerror-when-running-transfer-learning-with-resnetv250-on-a-binary-classification-task-in-tensorflow.md

 id: "why-am-i-getting-a-valueerror-when-running-transfer-learning-with-resnetv250-on-a-binary-classification-task-in-tensorflow"
 ---

-Okay, let's tackle this.
-It’s a fairly common snag, actually, especially when you’re jumping into transfer learning with a pre-trained model like ResNetV250, particularly for a binary classification task.
+,  It’s a fairly common snag, actually, especially when you’re jumping into transfer learning with a pre-trained model like ResNetV250, particularly for a binary classification task.
 I've seen this play out multiple times, and the *ValueError* you're hitting usually stems from a mismatch between the expected and actual input shapes or output layers when adapting the pre-trained network.
 Let me break down the common culprits and how to approach resolving them, drawing from my own experience setting up similar systems.

 The typical root cause, based on my history with similar models, revolves around how we manage the output layers and handle the pre-processing.
 ResNetV250, by default, is trained on ImageNet – a dataset with 1000 classes.
 For your binary classification task (say, classifying cats versus dogs), that 1000-way output is obviously incorrect.
 When you don't correctly adapt this, or if there's an issue within the data pipeline, you'll frequently run into a *ValueError*, specifically related to shape or type inconsistencies.